CSE-10B/Peter-P/README.md

 Hello Mr. Jeffers!

-This repository contains all my files and projects for my Computer Science class.
+This repository contains all my files and projects for my Computer Science class, CSE-10B.

 ## Repository Structure